skadistats/vdf4r/README.md

 Indeed, in the VDF file, there are "comment" lines lacking the proper '//' prefix.
 When I changed the file to contain '// Damage.' it parsed correctly.

+Another thing you'll see, specifically in `dota_english.txt` is the placement of two key/value pairs on one line.
+This will have to be fixed manually, since it's an outright error:

+    "DOTA_Tooltip_ability_item_mjollnir_static_duration"          "STATIC DURATION:"    "DOTA_Tooltip_ability_item_mjollnir_static_damage"            "STATIC DAMAGE:"

+This can be fixed like so if you encounter similar errors:

+    "DOTA_Tooltip_ability_item_mjollnir_static_duration"          "STATIC DURATION:"
+    "DOTA_Tooltip_ability_item_mjollnir_static_damage"            "STATIC DAMAGE:"

-I'll think of a way to make the parser more permissive as time allows.
+I'll try to make the parser more permissive as time allows.

 ## Hacking